Puerto Rico’s Grassroots Fight to Stop an Illegal Methane Gas Expansion

 In response, Earthjustice led a chorus of public calls on FERC to follow the law and hold in-person public meetings in Puerto Rico with a Spanish translator present, eliminating language barriers to participation.

 The public pressure worked, and at a packed hearing room in San Juan on November 18, community members gave firsthand accounts of the air pollution, noise pollution, traffic, and safety risks that they’ve been forced to endure over the past four years.
-Attendees also raised concerns about the global threats that the buildout of the LNG terminal poses, urging the commission to assess its true climate impacts by comparing its lifecycle emissions to zero-emissions clean energy from more affordable, more resilient rooftop solar and battery storage systems.
+Attendees also raised concerns about the global threats that the buildout of the Liquified Natural Gas (LNG) terminal poses, urging the commission to assess its true climate impacts by comparing its lifecycle emissions to zero-emissions clean energy from more affordable, more resilient rooftop solar and battery storage systems.

 The commission is also accepting written public comment until November 25.